manymoments/manymoments.github.io/_posts/2022-12-27-set-replication.md

 ---
-title: Set Replication - fault tolerance without total ordering via locked broadcast
+title: Set Replication - fault tolerance without total ordering
 date: 2022-12-27 04:00:00 -05:00
 tags:
 - dist101
 author: Ittai Abraham
 ---

-While state machine replication is the gold standard for implementing any ideal functionality, its power comes at the cost of needing to totally order all transactions and as a consequence solve (Byzantine) agreement.
+While state machine replication is the gold standard for implementing any (public) ideal functionality, its power comes at the cost of needing to totally order all transactions and as a consequence solve (Byzantine) agreement.
 In some cases this overhead is unnecessary.

 In the non-byzantine setting, the *fundamental* observation that sometimes a weaker problem than consensus needs to be solved goes back to the foundational work of [Lamport 2005](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf):

 > Consensus has been regarded as the fundamental problem that must be solved to implement a fault-tolerant distributed system.
 However, only a weaker problem than traditional consensus need be solved.
 We generalize the consensus problem to include both traditional consensus and this weaker version. --[Generalized Consensus and Paxos, 2005](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf)

-Many works study ways to relax the total ordering to gain better performance.
-For example see [EPaxos](https://www.cs.cmu.edu/~dga/papers/epaxos-sosp2013.pdf) (and also [EPaxos Revisited](https://www.usenix.org/conference/nsdi21/presentation/tollman)).
-The first works that tried to relax the total order requirements in the blockchain space are from [Lewenberg, Sompolinsky, and Zohar, 2015](https://fc15.ifca.ai/preproceedings/paper_101.pdf) and their follow-up work [Specture, 2016](https://eprint.iacr.org/2016/1159.pdf).
+There is considerable research in ways to relax total ordering requirements to gain better performance.
+For example, see [EPaxos](https://www.cs.cmu.edu/~dga/papers/epaxos-sosp2013.pdf) (and also [EPaxos Revisited](https://www.usenix.org/conference/nsdi21/presentation/tollman)).
+The first work that aimed to relax the total order requirements in the blockchain space is by [Lewenberg, Sompolinsky, and Zohar, 2015](https://fc15.ifca.ai/preproceedings/paper_101.pdf) and it’s follow-up work [Specture, 2016](https://eprint.iacr.org/2016/1159.pdf).
 See this post on [DAG-based protocols](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/) for advances in recent years and how DAG-based protocols are emerging as a powerful tool for getting better throughput mempools and BFT.

 It turns out that in many natural use cases, in particular the canonical simple token payment use case, do not need total ordering.
 As a concrete example, suppose Alice is transferring a token to Bob and Carol is transferring a token to Dan.
 There is no need to totally order these two transactions.

 This approach is taken by [FastPay](https://arxiv.org/pdf/2003.11506.pdf), [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574), [Sliwinski and Wattenhofer, 2019](https://arxiv.org/abs/1909.10926), applied to privacy preserving transactions (see [UTT](https://eprint.iacr.org/2022/452.pdf) and [Zef](https://eprint.iacr.org/2022/083.pdf)) and is planned to be used in the [Sui platform](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf).

-In a totally ordered system, the property we wanted is that anyone can write to and read from the same *ordered log* of transactions.
+In a totally ordered system, clients write to and read from the same *ordered log* of transactions.
 Here we just want to write to and read from the same *unordered set* of transactions.
 Let's start with a refresh of *log replication* and then define *set replication*.

 ### Reminder: definition of Log Replication